Best daily deals

 8.0

 The Elite 3 is the cheapest pair of true wireless earbuds Jabra has ever released.
 Is affordability enough to justify the buy?
-We spent a few weeks testing out the Jabra Elite 3 and now can tell you everything you need to know about it.
+We spent a few weeks testing out the Jabra Elite 3, and now we can tell you everything you need to know about it.

 Outdoor athletes who want a transparency mode and IP rating may enjoy the Jabra Elite 3.
 Everyday listeners who want something comfortable that sounds good without breaking the bank may find this is a great spot to dip a toe into the true wireless pool.

-Editor’s note: this Jabra Elite 3 review was updated on August 17, 2023, to update formatting.
+Editor’s note: this Jabra Elite 3 review was updated on April 24, 2024, to add new charts and update some formatting.

 What’s it like to use Jabra Elite 3?